-Recently, convex optimization methods using sparsity-aware models have gained a lot of attention to solve ill-posed or ill-conditioned inverse problems, especially leveraging a CS framework \cite{Donoho2006},\cite{Candes2006a}.
+Recently, convex and non-convex optimization methods have gained a great deal of attention to solve ill-posed or ill-conditioned inverse problems.
+In this context, the estimate of the sought object is defined to be a {minimizer} of a sum of two functions: the data-fidelity term associated with the signal model, and the regularization term incorporating \emph{a priori} information of the target solution.
+On the one hand, when having an additive i.i.d.
+Gaussian noise, the data-fidelity of choice is the least squares criterion.
+On the other hand, sparsity-aware models, especially leveraging a CS framework \cite{Chen2001}, are particularly suitable for solving ill-posed or ill-conditioned inverse problems.

 The most suitable way to promote sparsity consists in using the $\ell_0$ pseudo-norm, which counts for the number of non-zero coefficients of the signal of interest \cite{Donoho1995}.
 However, the $\ell_0$ pseudo-norm, being neither smooth nor convex, can be difficult to handle efficiently and it is often replaced by its convex relaxation, namely the $\ell_1$ norm \cite{Chen2001}.
-In the context of FODs reconstruction, the signal $X$ is sparse in the q-space as a consequence of the low number of fiber populations, i.e. non-zero FODs coefficients, that are expected to be contained within a voxel.
-However, when SD problems are considered, it has been demonstrated in \cite{Daducci2014b} that the use of the $\ell_1$ norm is inconsistent with the physical constraint that the volume fractions of each voxel sum up to unity.
-To overcome this difficulty, it has been proposed in \cite{Daducci2014b} to use a reweighting $\ell_1$ approach \cite{Candes2008a} to approximate the $\ell_0$ pseudo-norm in the context of the voxel-wise FOD estimation.
-Such approach has been subsequently generalized in \cite{Auria2015} to solve the global inverse problem~\eqref{LIP}.
-Basically, it consists of solving sequentially several weighted $\ell_1$ problems.
-The weights are chosen to promote simultaneously voxelwise sparsity and spatial smoothness of fiber orientation.
+In the context of FOD reconstruction, the signal $X$ is sparse in the q-space as a consequence of the low number of fiber populations (i.e., non-zero FOD coefficients) that are expected to be contained within a voxel.

+However, when SD problems are considered, it was demonstrated in \cite{Daducci2014b} that the use of the $\ell_1$ norm is inconsistent with the physical constraint that the volume fractions of each voxel sum up to one.
+To overcome this difficulty, \cite{Daducci2014b} proposed to use a reweighting $\ell_1$ approach \cite{Candes2008a} to approximate the $\ell_0$ pseudo-norm in the context of the voxel-wise FOD estimation.
+Such an approach was subsequently generalized in \cite{Auria2015} to solve the inverse problem described in Section~\ref{ssec:SD}.
+This consists of solving sequentially several constrained weighted $\ell_1$ problems.
+The weights are chosen to simultaneously promote voxel-wise sparsity and spatial smoothness of fiber orientation.
 Formally, the problem is written as follows: